Quadratic Word Equations with Length Constraints, Counter Systems, and Presburger Arithmetic with Divisibility: Conclusion

 \subsubsection{Acknowledgment.}

-We thank Jatin Arora, Dmitry Chistikov, Volker Diekert, Matthew Hague, Artur Je\.{z}, Philipp R\"{u}mmer, and James Worrell for the helpful discussions.
+We thank Jatin Arora, Dmitry Chistikov, Volker Diekert, Matthew Hague, Artur Je\.{z}, Philipp R\"{u}mmer, James Worrell, as well as anonymous LMCS reviewers for the helpful feedback.
 This research was partially funded by the ERC Starting Grant AV-SMP (grant agreement no. 759969), the ERC Synergy Grant IMPACT (grant agreement no. 610150), and the Max-Planck Fellowship.